unahouExosite/docs/rpc/README.md

     "id": 1
 }
 ```

+* `<ResourceID>` is the client id under which to create a resource.
+(Please note: an earlier previous form of `create` that omitted this argument is deprecated and should not be used.)

 * `"limits"` is an object containing limits for various entities and consumables.
 Each limit is either number, or `"inherit"`, which inherits the limit of the client's owner.